 The degree of Master of Laws in Taxation is awarded upon the satisfactory completion of at least 26 semester credit hours with a minimum cumulative grade point average of 3.0 (4.0 scale).

 Federal Tax Research, a two-credit course dealing with tax research techniques and and the writing of a tax research paper is required.
 The remaining credits for the degree may be selected from among elective graduate tax courses.
-Permission to take Independent Study or to take a J.D. course for LL.M. credit is subject to the discretion of the director.
+Permission to take Independent Study is subject to the discretion of the director.

 An essential part of preparation for tax practice involves the in-depth study of a wide range of tax laws and policies, and the Graduate Tax Program provides that breadth of study.